Brecert/scratchpad/languages/favorites.md

     Units provide a good way to create a universal number format I haven't seen any good examples of it in practice so I don't have much expierence with it It seems it may be hard to create a good implementation though
+2. Operator Overloading
+    ```
+    class Array {
+      def + (value: Array) {
+        return new [...this, ...value]
+      }
+    }

+    let a = [1, 2, 3]
+    let b = [4, 5, 6]

+    a + b
+    // [1, 2, 3, 4, 5, 6]
+    ```
+    Others may dislike this for being confusing or not clear, however readability can be better with it An example would be to create an operation for adding arrays together However, operator overloading doesn't work well in languages without type overloading It's something that's needed to keep compatability and clarity with other addition overloads